-Student records are kept in the Registrar's Office, the Counseling Center, the Financial Aid Office, the Student Health Service Office, and the Placement Office.
+Student records are kept in the Office of Academic Records and Registration, the Counseling Center, the Financial Aid Office, the Student Health Service Office, and the Placement Office.
 Arrangements for access must be made with the person in charge of each office.